Iveland Municipality: History

 Although nothing is found in written sources about Iveland before the 15th century, there is evidence of occupation for thousands of years prior to that.
 Stone Age implements have been found, which are 4000–5000 years old.
 A King's road (Kongevegen), which allowed horse travel, went in an east–west direction through the area and was in use as early as the 9th century, and perhaps before.
 But the first written record of farms created by clearing the land goes back about 600 years.

-The Setesdalsbanen was a narrow-gauge steam railway built in 1896, which went across Iveland on its route between Vennesla and Byglandsfjord in Bygland.
+The Setesdalsbanen was a narrow-gauge steam railway built in 1896, which went across Iveland Municipality on its route between Vennesla and Byglandsfjord.
 The Setesdal Line's operation was terminated in 1962, and the track was removed between Byglandsfjord and Beihølen.
 When it was constructed, it revived the lumber industry.
 Large quantities of planks, poles, and timbers were brought by horse to the Iveland station and forwarded by railroad to Kristiansand.
 This resulted in better prices, since it provided competition with the floated timber.

+Iveland is the known source for Voss water, at an undisclosed aquifer near Vatnestrøm.

 Geography

-Iveland is the smallest municipality in Setesdal.
+Iveland Municipality is the smallest municipality in Setesdal.
 The Otra river, which flows through Iveland, is the largest river in the Sørlandet district.
-Towards the east it borders on lake Oggevatn.
+Towards the east it borders on lake Ogge.
+The highest point in the municipality is the 558.39 m tall mountain Rubbeheia, near the northern border with Evje og Hornnes Municipality.

-The municipality is bordered in the northwest by Evje og Hornnes, in the northeast and east by Birkenes, and in the south and west by Vennesla.
+The municipality is bordered in the northwest by Evje og Hornnes Municipality, in the northeast and east by Birkenes Municipality, and in the south and west by Vennesla Municipality.
 The municipality has three population centers: Birketveit, Vatnestrøm, and Skaiå.

 The Iveland area includes several hundred old mines.
 These pegmatite mines and quarries yield more than 100 different minerals, including minerals containing rare-earth elements, beryllium, scandium, uranium, and thorium.